-Unlike conference interpreting, where phrasing can sometimes be adapted for context, interpreting in a legal setting demands absolute fidelity.
-A wrong or imprecise word can have serious consequences, potentially representing the difference between freedom and imprisonment, asylum and deportation, or millions in international contracts.
+Unlike conference interpreting, where phrasing may occasionally be adapted for context, legal interpreting requires absolute precision.
+A single incorrect or imprecise word can have serious consequences.
+In some cases, it may mean the difference between freedom and imprisonment, asylum and deportation, or the outcome of high-value international contracts.

 “Court interpreters are also needed for many positive occasions, such as weddings, driving license exams, fertility agreements at the notary, and of course, adoptions.”